Layr-Labs/eigenlayer-docs/docs/eigenda/rollup-guides/tutorial.md

 ## On-Chain: Configure Your Sequencer Smart Contracts

-Data Availability is a requirement for both for ZK and Optimistic rollups ([source](http://datalayr-docs.s3-website-us-east-1.amazonaws.com/build/rollups/)):
+Data Availability is a requirement for both ZK and Optimistic rollups ([source](http://datalayr-docs.s3-website-us-east-1.amazonaws.com/build/rollups/)):

 - In both optimistic rollups and ZK-rollups, if transaction data is not